 - Contains water (can be drying if not absorbed in the skin properly)

 Facial oils and face serums are made from pure plant oils.
 No fillers, no water.
-Plant oils are in my book the best for keeping skin healthy.
+In my book, plant oils are the best for keeping skin healthy.
 Oils are usually occlusive and emollient.
 Each oil is unique in its chemical composition which means it will interact with your skin differently.
 Some will be better at healing, others might be very good occlusive agents, etc. The best facial oils for dry skin will contain high levels of linoleic acid or GLA to help repair any skin barrier function issues, but will also have occlusive properties without being comedogenic.

 - High percentage of emollient ingredients